-This will determine whether you directly add it to your slide or whether you add it as a slide background as an image (explained below).
+The answer to this question determines whether you add it to your slide, or whether you add it as a slide background as an image (explained below).

 Regardless of what kind of watermark you want to create for your slides, you want to do this on your Slide Master.

-That's because when you properly add it your slide master, it will then show up on ALL of the slides within your presentation (with a few exceptions discussed below).
+That’s because when you properly add it to your slide master, it will then show up on ALL the slides within your presentation (with a few exceptions discussed below).

 That not only means that you can add it once, and have it show up everywhere within your presentation, it also means that if you later want to change or edit your watermark, you can edit it in one place, and have those edits reflected throughout your entire presentation.

-To open up your slide master in PowerPoint, simply:
+To open your slide master in PowerPoint, simply:

 - Navigate to the View Tab

 You can also jump to your slide master by holding the Shift key and clicking the Normal Icon at the bottom of your PowerPoint workspace (a hidden PowerPoint shortcut).